The following patent was granted by

 Below is the complete US Patent Office

-the United States Patent office by selecting the
+States Patent office by selecting the following link:

 US Patent Number 7,140,535.